TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles.md

 ??? summary "Workflow Logic - [CLICK TO EXPAND]"

-    - It will download WEB-DL 1080p for the streaming movies you see more often lately.
+    - When the WEB-1080p is released it will download the WEB-1080p. (streaming services)
-    - It will upgrade till Bluray-1080p when available.
+    - When the Bluray-1080p is released it will upgrade to the Bluray-1080p.
-    - The downloaded media will be upgraded to any of the added Custom Formats until a score of 10000.
+    - The downloaded media will be upgraded to any of the added Custom Formats until a score of `10000`.

     So why such a ridiculously high `Upgrade Until Custom` and not a score of `100`?